-Guide Description Spark Guide This guide describes Apache Spark, a general framework for distributed computing that offers high performance for both batch and interactive processing.
+Guide Description Cloudera Search Guide This guide provides instructions for installing Cloudera software.
+Spark Guide This guide describes Apache Spark, a general framework for distributed computing that offers high performance for both batch and interactive processing.
 The guide provides tutorial Spark applications, how to develop and run Spark applications, and how to use Spark with other Hadoop components.
 Cloudera Glossary This guide contains a glossary of terms for Cloudera components.